ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 Based on the license model and bandwidth that you select, two BIG-IP VE VMs (virtual machines) are deployed with the following configuration:

-Table 1.
-CPU and RAM deployments for different bandwidth and license model selections

 | Maximum Bandwidth | License Model: Good | License Model: Better | License Model: Best |
 |:------------------|:--------------------|:----------------------|:--------------------|
 | 25 Mbps           | 2 vCPU, 4 GB RAM    | 4 vCPU, 8 GB RAM      | 8 vCPU, 16 GB RAM   |